What is the multiply programme?

 - Maths exam preparation: Aimed at those intending to sit a GCSE or functional skills (L1/L2) Maths exam.
 The focus will be on exam technique including, understanding the language of maths exams, number fluency, efficient use of calculators & dissecting questions into step-by-step processes.
 Learners already on functional skills maths courses welcome but not essential.

-- Preparing for Functional skills (maths): Perfect for those looking to start a functional skills maths course in September 2023.
-This is great for those who have had a break from formal learning and looking to upskill and progress in their life and career.
-At the end of the course, learners will be advised about opportunities to continue developing their maths skills and the suitable next steps within CALAT.
+- Preparing for Functional skills: Perfect for those wishing to improve their math’s skills without the pressure of a formal examination at the end of the course.
+This is great for those who have had a break from formal learning and are looking to upskill and progress in their life or career.
+At the end of the course, learners will be advised about opportunities to continue developing their math’s skills and the suitable next steps, including working towards functional skills or GCSE qualifications.

 - Introduction to Google Sheets and Calendar (Multiply): Learn how to use both of these free to use applications in a concise, 3 week course.
 Find out how to create and customise spreadsheets.
 Manage your time with an online calendar and personalise it to make it work for you.
 A great introduction to spreadsheets in general for both personal and office use.